arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 Create a "conversation check-in" once per fortnight (i.e. to capture what was discussed in the 1-2-1)

 HR requires a "performance check-in" at the beginning and end of the year.

+Reasoning behind fortnightly updates to corporate system: The majority of staff in NHSD do not work in two-week iterations like NHSUK software developers do.
+To those other staff, a monthly meeting cycle makes sense (and is a big improvement over the previous annual meeting cycle).
+Within NHSUK it makes more sense to meet fortnightly as we have described in TWWW.
+The corporate system can be updated with relevant information every two weeks.